Find Affordable College Courses

 Stony Brook, NY

-Out of the 25 schools in New York that were part of this year’s ranking, Stony Brook University landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Stony Brook University is a great place for social work students working on their master’s degree.
 Located in the large suburb of Stony Brook, SUNY Stony Brook is a public school with a fairly large student population.

 About 85% of the students majoring in social work at the school are women while 15% are male.